mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

-Based on the overall impression I was getting from the design, I decided to use some professional Chinese street photography which was super hard to find, but after hours of searching These naturally led me into try some traditional Chinese typography (what I never did before), it was very satisfying and mega fun.
+Based on the overall impression I was getting from the design, I decided to use some professional Chinese street photography which was super hard to find, but after hours of searching These naturally led me into trying some traditional Chinese typography (which I never did before).
+It was very satisfying and mega fun.
 I'm quite happy with the overall result, can be ideal for a fashion brand with a young target group for the Chinese market, or any other market with some strong connection to China.